-If you are injured on the) your medical care. job, your employer must pay for
+If you are injured on the ju your medical care. ob, your employer must pay for

 True False

-How often do teens get i States? njured on the job in the United
+How often do teens get in States? njured on the job in the United

 One every day One every hour

 One every 9 min utes